 Building on work-life balance, studies have shown that employees are much more likely to stick around if they are given flexible working options.
 Building on allowing your employees to work from home, consider flexible working hours, or even flexible scheduling.
 A recent survey highlighted how valuable flexible working is when 80% of respondents said they’d be more loyal to their employer if they offered flexible work, and 52% said they’d already tried to negotiate flexible work arrangements with their current employer.

 Flexible work can be difficult to manage if you don’t have the right resources in place.
 Employee scheduling software is often the easiest way to introduce and successfully manage flexible working.
 With Celayix, you can allow employees to self-schedule, shift bid, and declare their availability.
 Self-scheduling allows you to create all of the open shifts that you need to be filled, and allow employees to claim them on a first come-first served basis.

 So, what are you waiting for?

-Employee retention is important and should be high on your list of business priorities.
+Employee retention is important and should be high on your list of business priorities long term.
 87% of HR experts consider retention to be among the highest priorities in the next 5 years.
 Take action to improve your employee retention today.
 If you’d like to introduce flexible scheduling to your organization and start increasing employee retention, get in touch with a Celayix Solutions Advisor, and let us help you retain your top talent.